 Pittsburgh-area family leans on community after fire destroys home, kills 2 pets

-HARMONY, Pa.
-(KDKA) — A family in Harmony is working to pick up the pieces after their home was destroyed in a fire.
+HERMINIE, Pa.
+(KDKA) — A family in Herminie is working to pick up the pieces after their home was destroyed in a fire.

 "We couldn't believe it," said Nanette Riles.